Background pattern

 Bad taste, skin rash, allergic reaction (hypersensitivity).

-During treatment with corticosteroids in the eyes, the following may also occur:
+During treatment with corticosteroids in the eyes, the following effects can also occur:

 Eye inflammation